smjonas/snippet-converter.nvim/README.md

 Are you switching to a new snippet engine but don't want to lose your hand-crafted snippets?
 Did you discover an awesome snippet collection but couldn't use it because your snippet engine only supports some custom format?
-SnippetConverter is here to help you out!
+Check out SnippetConverter!

 ### Supported snippet engines
 SnippetConverter currently supports the following snippet formats: